NLnetLabs/krill-sync/README.md

 ## Changelog

-24-11-2021 v0.2.0-rc2

-This RC addresses the following issues:
-- Preserve RRDP paths (#47)
-- Preserve file names (#48)
-- Preserve source files (#50)

-23-06-2021 v0.2.0-rc1
+13-12-2021 v0.2.0

 The code has had a massive overhaul since version 0.1.x.
 It has been simplified and has much better test coverage.

 Functionality should be compatible to the known requirements for 0.1.x - but the CLI arguments have also changed.
-Please have a look at the updated README.md file.

-Note: the following has been addressed in 0.2.0-rc2:

-Since code readability was prioritized over efficiency this new code uses more memory than the 0.1.x release.
-Furthermore it will parse snapshot and/or delta files and write newly generated XML to the local filesystem - the content is unchanged, but formatting may differ from the source.
+If you are looking to upgrade from 0.1.x to this version, please make sure that you read the updated text below and test things thoroughly.
+In case you run into any issues, do not hesitate to contact us or make an issue in GitHub.

 29-04-2021 v0.1.3